IlyaKotomin/NBUCurrencyRates/README.md

 ## Class Overview: `Config`

-This repository contains a configuration class for the NBU Currency Rates Service.
+A configuration class for the NBU Currency Rates Service.
 The `Config` class is responsible for initializing and managing configuration settings used by the service, including fetching frequencies, output file types, file names, and paths.

 ### Namespace